Aayu-shh/Expense-Tracker-App/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Set up the MySQL database and configure the connection.
+4. Create a .env file in main folder, with following attributes(these attributes are used in our code for multpile reasons including connection to DB, Payement Gateway and PORT): a.TOKEN_SECRET b.PORT c.RZP_KEY_ID d.RZP_KEY_SECRET e.BREVO_API_KEY f.IAM_USER_KEY g.IAM_USER_SECRET h.DB_PASS i.DB_NAME j.DB_USERNAME
+   k.DB_HOST
-4. Run the application with `npm start`.
+6. Run the application with `npm start`.
-5. Access the app at `http://localhost:2000`.
+7. Access the app at `http://localhost:<process.env.PORT>`

 ## Contributing